 How much money would Sanders’ proposed wealth tax raise?

 Supporters of the Vermont senator’s wealth tax say it would raise $4.35 trillion over the next 10 years.
-However, opponents note that this estimate seems overly optimistic: It assumes the tax will apply to all wealth, that illiquid assets (like farm land or rare family heirlooms) can readily be evaluated and monetized, and that the tax has no damaging effects on the rest of the economy.
+However, opponents note that this estimate seems overly optimistic: It assumes the tax will apply to all wealth, that illiquid assets (like farm land or rare family heirlooms) can be evaluated and monetized readily, and that the tax has no damaging effects on the rest of the economy.

 How would Sanders’ plan avoid tax evasion?